KushalBKusram/AdvancedLaneDetection/README.md

 ## Documentation
 ### Project Directory
-**build:** The main project directory.
+**src:** The main project directory.
 The heart of this program lies in laneDetection.py, supporting functions are present in preprocess.py and calibrateCamera.py. <br/>
 **data:** Sample data for you to experiment, make sure to replace corresponding file names in main.py with new ones if you are going to use a new footage from your car to detect lanes. <br/>
 **data/calibration:** A directory to store chessboard images clicked using the camera you are going to use to collect data.